-- 39. We will do our very best to support the children of deployed military Parents and we urge families to let us know if a Parent is to be deployed as soon as they can.
-Sapling's Owner is a former RAF officer and is a military spouse.
-She knows from experience how hard it can be for children when one of their Parents is deployed. - 40.
-We will: - a) Ensure all staff are aware of the situation in order to support the child; - b) Create an environment where the child can talk about deployment and what this may mean to them; - c) Give the child a deployment book and help them work through it;
+41. We will do our very best to support the children of deployed military parents and we urge families to let us know if a parent is to be deployed as soon as they can.
+Sapling's owner is a former RAF officer and is a military spouse.
+She knows from experience how hard it can be for children when one of their parents is deployed.

+42. We will:

+- a) Ensure all staff are aware of the situation in order to support the child; - b) Create an environment where the child can talk about deployment and what this may mean to them; - c) Give the child a deployment book and help them work through it;

 - d) Ensure the child is emotionally stable and settled as possible; - e) Remain mindful that any changes in behaviour may be attributed to the parent returning home.
-We know that the return of a parent can generate emotional turmoil and have an impact on a child's routin
+We know that the return of a parent can generate emotional turmoil and have an impact on the child's routine.